egcarl/liri-node-app/README.md

 OMDB_KEY=your-omdb-api-key
 ```
-3. The following commands typed in will execute specific functions: \r\n
+3. The following commands typed in will execute specific functions:

 my-tweets: will return my most recent 20 tweets